 On my way to the French-speaking part of Switzerland, I tried to find out some particulars about the coming musical season.
-However, I found the competent people either making preparations for their well-earned holiday travels, or wrapped up in mysterious silence, so that I was not able to get much information at all.
-One has to concede to extennating circumstances.
+However, I found the competent people either making pre-parations for their well-earned holiday travels, or wrapped up in mysterious silence, so that I was not able to get much information at all.
+One has to concede to extenuating circumstances.
 Orchestral conductors are fairly tired of their work by the end of the season, when the summer sets in and draws one to the mountains.
-Not everybody has the elemental strength of a Mengelberg, who at short notice interrupted his stay in Val Sinestra (Engadin) in order to give a concert with his famous cohort in Amsterdam.
+Neverybody has the elemental strength of Mengelberg, who at short notice interrupted his stay in Val Sinestra (Engadin) in order to give a concert with his famous cohort in Amsterdam.
 On the whole, it is the custom here to hide in some deep valley or high in the Alps and to remain in seclusion.
 When once the dress coat has been put aside and the baton replaced by a walking stick, it is usual to remain away a long time with the intention of breathing in fresher air than the sultry atmosphere offered by the various concert halls.

 These will reopen their portals soon enough.
-The nusic-loving masses are already waiting with impatience for their favourite macstro: Brun in Berne, Ansermet in Geneva, and so on.
+The music-loving masses are already waiting with impatience for their favourite maestro: Brun in Berne, Ansermet in Geneva, and so on.
 It is said that in the main the programmes have already been arranged.
 They are only waiting to be submitted for approval to the various subcommittees which play such an important part in Swiss social life.
 There was no means of finding out which works by native composers had withstood the trial of the Baden musical festival sufficiently to deserve the lionour of the podium.
+The opera, too, has not yet aired the curtain These will reopen their portals soon enough.
 The opera, too, has not yet aired the curtain that covers what the Italians would call the cartellone, in other words the winter programme.

-Occasionally, some foreign singer lands in Switzerland during the course of his European tour, which usually ends with triumplas in the Metropolitan Theatre, New York, or the Opera House, Chicago.
-As Switzerland is not their native country these singers never think of delighting the public with free performances of their art, as for example Lazzarri was accustomed to do in his native citly of Assisi.
-Gigli certainly had no such motive when he came to Zürich, where, however, his voice was not found to be on the level of Caruso's, as fame and skilfully conducted advertisement had led one to believe.
-I had been told that opera airs sung in a concert hall do not find much favour in Switzerland.
-Yet this was undoubtedly the case with an artist like Ada Sari, who was very highly thought of here some years before she received, her musisal consecration in the United States.
-True, that was really bel canto, which does not even come into consideration according to the principles of present-day snobbism, though fortunately these do not set up a standard in the world market of music, as is clearly shown by the index numbers.
+Occasionally, some foreign singer lands in Occasionally, some foreign singer lands in Switzerland during the course of his European tour, which usually ends with triumphs in the Metropolitan Theatre, New York, or the Opera House, Chicago.
+As Switzerland is not their native country these singers never think of delighting the public with free performances of their art, as for example Lazzarri was accustomed to do in his native city of Assisi.
+Gigli certainly had no such motive when he came to Zürich, where, however, his voice was not found to be on the level of Caruso's, as fame and skilfully conthe level of Caruso's, as fame and skilfully conducted advertisement had led one to believe. had been told that opera airs sung in a concert hall do not find much favour in Switzerland.
+Yet this was undoubtedly the case with an artist like Ada Sari, who was very highly thought of here some years before she received her musisal consecration in the United States.
+True, that was really bel canto, which does not even come into consideration according to the principles of present day snobbism, though fortunately these do not set up a standard in the world market of music, as is clearly shown by the index numbers.
 Anzi, as the Italians would say.

-Zürich, for example, surrenders itself sufficiently to these high, trilling regions to make an Italian stagione the last act of the winter season, and there were many who enjoyed old Verdi's melodies, and those of Puccini, who may no longer be called young either.
+Zürich, for example, surrenders itself Sufficiently to these high, trilling regions to make an Italian stagione the last act of the winter season, and there were many who enjoyed old Verdi's melodies, and those of Puccini, who may no longer be called young either.